AndreaAlberti07/AndreaAlberti07/README.md

 # Hi there, I am Andrea Alberti 👋

 Hello there! 👋 I'm Andrea Alberti, an enthusiastic individual with a foundation in Management Engineering.
 Always captivated by the dynamic realm of technology and artificial intelligence, I am currently attending a Master's Degree in Computer Engineering with a focus on Data Science.
+To know me better visit my personal website [at this link](https://andreaalberti07.github.io).

 ## About Me